uwescience/myria-website/README.md

 Please make sure you have no uncommitted changes to files before runnning the script.

 To add docs from a new repository, please follow the format inside `subtree.config`.

+### Add a project

+To add a project, add a new file in [projects/_posts](https://github.com/uwescience/myria-website/tree/gh-pages/projects/_posts) similar to the exisiting ones.
+Your project will be automatically added to the main projects page.